The basics of acids, bases, and salts in a simple and easy-to-understand way.Â

 HNO3 ⟶ H+ + NO3¯

-(ii) Polyprotic acids:- Those acids which donate more than one proton per molecule are called polyprotic acid.
+(ii) Polyprotic acids:- Those acids that donate more than one proton per molecule are called polyprotic acids.
 It may be divided into diprotic acid and triprotic acids.

-Diprotic Acids:- Those acids which donate two protons per molecule are called diprotic acids.
+Diprotic Acids:- Those acids that donate two protons per molecule are called diprotic acids.

 Example: H2SO4 ⟶ 2H+ + SO4¯²

-Triprotic Acids:- Those acids which donate three protons per molecule are called triprotic acids.
+Triprotic Acids:- Those acids that donate three protons per molecule are called triprotic acids.

 Example: H3PO4 ⟶ 3H+ + PO4 ̄3^